 Please refer to the Comprehensive Health Rate Filings page for additional guidance and rate filing requirements.

 Wisconsin Navigator Grant Recipients

-Navigators will serve as an in-person resource for Americans who want additional assistance in shopping for and enrolling in plans in the health insurance marketplace this fall.
+Navigators serve as an in-person resource for eligible individuals who want additional assistance in shopping for and enrolling in plans in the health insurance marketplace this fall.

 Additional information regarding Wisconsin navigator grant recipients is available at http://oci.wi.gov/navigator/overview.htm.